embrace-io/embrace-docs/docs/react-native/4x/integration/upload-symbol-files.md

 To enable automatic dSYM uploads, we will need to locate a number of items first:

 1. **Your App ID.** This is a 5 character code used to start Embrace.
 It was provided to you when you registered for an Embrace account.
 1. **Your API token.** This is a longer character string.
-You can find it in the dashboard on the settings page, under the API section.
+You can find it in the dashboard on the settings page, under the Tokens section.

 Now, open the "Build Phases" tab in Xcode.
 We will be adding a new phase.